IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 1. Check if the marbles app is registering users for the permissioned network
 1. Check if marbles is deploying chaincode successfully
 1. Check if marbles is reaching chaincode functions
+1. Check if marbles is sending its actions
 1. Turn it off and back on again

 **[ Step 1 ]**